-Fed exercise is the opposite of fasted; you get to eat before your workout, therefore, building on the glycogen you’ll need to sustain you through the training.
+Fed exercise is the opposite of fasted; you get to eat before your workout, therefore, building on the glycogen storage you’ll need to sustain you through the training.
 The main reason you should eat before a workout is for strength, that’s what this strategy entails.

 These glucose and insulin levels attained with pre-workout meals could affect your body composition and may be a factor to determine when looking at your fitness goals.

 With fasted exercise, you’re eating after a workout and mainly use your storage to fuel your training, while with fed exercise, your body gets the energy it needs to push through from some of the food you just ate.
 Both approaches are okay with pre-workout nutrition; it only depends on your fitness goals and preferences.